Rosenheim: Etymology

-The origin of the city's name is not completely clear.
+The origin of the city's name is not entirely clear.
 First mentioned in 1234, Rosenheim castle is on the eastern bank of the Inn, on today's castle hill, overlooking a new bridge over the Inn.
-Perhaps the name comes from the Rosenheim Rose emblem of the Wasserburger Earl Hall, who built the castle.
-Another theory is that originally the name Ross was derived from the Rössern steeds that were used in medieval times to pull the river transport vessels, and for which there were large stables in Rosenheim.
-Still in use today the street names Am Esbaum (the tree on which the horses were grazing) or Am Roßacker are possible indications.
+One theory is that the name comes from the Rosenheim Rose emblem of the Wasserburger Earl Hall, who built the castle.
+Another theory is that the name Ross derives from the Rössern steeds that were used in medieval times to pull the river transport vessels, and for which there were large stables in Rosenheim.
+The street names Am Esbaum (the tree on which the horses were grazing) or Am Roßacker add some weight to this suggestion.

-Another theory suggests that there could be a kindred word Roas, Roze or Ried, that used to mean swamp and peat bogs, which are still to be found around Rosenheim – evident also by the name of the neighboring town of Rosenheim Kolbermoor.
+A third theory suggests that there could be a kindred word Roas, Roze or Ried, that used to mean swamp and peat bogs, which are still to be found around Rosenheim – evident also by the name of the neighboring town of Rosenheim Kolbermoor.
 An example of the old names, the nearby village of Riedering.
-Maybe the name is also derived from Rosenheim personal names Roso/Hrodo.

-The most beautiful word for word theory is that formerly 'Rose' used to mean a beautiful girl.
+Another theory is that the name is also derived from Rosenheim personal names Roso/Hrodo.
+Yet another theory is based on the fact that "Rose" used to mean a beautiful girl.
 It was well known among the Inn boatmen that there were many beauties to admire in this town.
-The sailors of the town liked to control what was called "home of the Rose" – in other words Rosenheim.
+The sailors of the town liked to control what was called "home of the Rose" – in other words, Rosenheim.

 Development of Rosenheim

-At about the time the first mention of Rosenheim castle in 1234, a settlement of boatmen developed on the western shore.
+At about the time of the first mention of Rosenheim castle in 1234, a settlement of boatmen developed on the western shore.
 The area around the Inn Bridge was not developed for a long time due to marshy soil at the proximity of the mouth of the river Mangfall, so the settlement was located several hundred meters away.
 The centre of Rosenheim is therefore not directly on the riverside.